AKHILNAKKA5/AKHILNAKKA5/README.md

 ---

-## 🎯 Objective
+## 🎯Objective

 As a **Software Engineer**, I am passionate about building distributed backend systems that are reliable, efficient, and production-ready.
 With hands-on experience in **Spring Boot, Kafka, Docker, and AWS**, I have delivered projects that leverage containerization, CI/CD, and microservice-based design.
 I enjoy solving real-world problems with clean code, modular architecture, and collaborative teamwork.

 I have built and deployed projects like:

-- 🚀 Location-Based Task Management Platform (MERN stack + GPT-3.5)
+- Location-Based Task Management Platform (MERN stack + GPT-3.5)
-- 🔁 Spring Boot Microservices with Kafka, Keycloak, Flyway
+- Spring Boot Microservices with Kafka, Keycloak, Flyway
-- ☁️ Kubernetes & AWS-based CI/CD backend deployment
+- Kubernetes & AWS-based CI/CD backend deployment
-- 📱 Java backend + Android client app for employee recognition
+- Java backend + Android client app for employee recognition

 ---